DETAILED ACTION

 Claim 253 recites the limitations of:

-A digital assistance system for automatically capturing emergency medical services (EMS) data to populate an electronic patient care record (ePCR), the system comprising:
+A digital assistance system for automatically capturing emergency medical services (EMS) data to populate an EMS electronic patient care record (ePCR), the system comprising:

-a memory storing an ePCR comprising a plurality of data fields organized into a plurality of field sections comprising at least a dispatch section and a patient assessment section; and
+a memory storing an ePCR comprising a plurality of data fields organized into a plurality of recordation sections, each recordation section comprising a plurality of ePCR data fields and at least one processor configured to execute a digital assistant to

-transform, using the at least one context-specific natural language processor, at least a portion of the unstructured data to structured data comprising at least one data field value, and
+transform at least a portion of the unstructured data to structured data comprising at least one data field value, and

 The claims are also abstract as certain methods of organizing human activity.
 Receive unstructured data regarding a patient encounter with EMS (emergency medical services) is managing relationships or interactions between people including following rules or instructions.
 Also, activity between a person and a computer can fall within certain methods of organizing human activity (see MPEP 2106.04(a)(2) II).
 Also, para.
 [0002] and ePCR contains record of observations and treatments for a patient encounter.